 Dirty talk can feel silly if you expect it to be what you’ve seen in the movies.
-You might have this idea that dirty talk is something specific.
-But good dirty talk is what you make it, and to do it well, you have to be yourself.
-While you may take on a role in your dirty talk (e.g. the ravished submissive, the dominant boor) you need to find something of yourself in the role.
+Good dirty talk doesn't follow a specific script, it's what you make it, and to do it well, you have to be yourself.
+While you may take on some elements of a fantasy role (e.g. the ravished submissive, the dominant boor) you need to find something of yourself in the role.
 Make a list of different aspects of your personality you can draw on for inspiration.

 Your dirty talk might be low rhythmic grunts, high pitched squeals, or precise whispers.
 It might reflect the way you talk in your daily life, or it might express a different aspect of your personality that you rarely get to explore.
 You don’t need to pick only one voice, the element of surprise can add an extra sense of anticipation, when your partner doesn’t know what they’re going to get an earful of next!

 Most of us are raised not to swear.
-Dirty talk is your opportunity to pull out all the stops on the foul mouth express.
-Unless your role playing calls for it, avoid clinical terms (like penis).
+But here's your opportunity to pull out all the stops on the foul mouth express.
+Unless your role playing calls for it, you probably want to avoid clinical terms.
 If you’re at a loss, do some research.
 Both of the books recommended below have lists of words.
 But you can do research online, by reading some raunchy erotica, or in some cases watching porn (although the dirty talk in porn tends to be unimaginative).
 You may even want to turn to something like the Urban Dictionary although the slang there may be more funny than hot.

 One of the reasons many of us don’t talk dirty is fear of sounding ridiculous, or being put down or rejected by a partner.
 It’s important to set some ground rules when you’re willing to take risks like this.
-Rules like no laughing at one another, and no judgment are important.
+Rules like no laughing at one another (laughing together is fine), and no judgment are important.
 In the heat of the moment anything can come out of your mouth, and you need to know that your partner is respectful of the ways that can be exposing.

 Don’t feel you have to rush right into elaborate verbal gymnastics.
 A great way to start with dirty talk is to describe out loud what is happening during sex.
 Things like "I love the way your hand feels in my..." or "your...feels so good on/in my..."
 Describe what’s happening and how it feels in your body.
 You can also experiment by telling your partner something you’re going to do to them, or something you want them to do to you.